javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-comparison/article.md

 There's a non-intuitive behavior when `null` or `undefined` are compared to other values.

 For a strict equality check `===`
-: These values are different, because each of them is a different type.
+: These values are different, because each of them is a different data type.

     ```js run
     alert( null === undefined ); // false